 The International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-government organizations in one hundred countries advocating for a strong and effective nuclear weapon ban treaty.
-Negotiations on this new global agreement will take place at the United Nations in New York in 2017.
+Negotiations on this new global agreement are taking place at the United Nations in New York in 2017.

 Since our founding, we have worked to build a powerful global groundswell of public support for the abolition of nuclear weapons.
 By engaging a diverse range of groups and working alongside the Red Cross and like-minded governments, we have helped reshape the debate on nuclear weapons and generate momentum towards a ban.